GMMan/dgf-texture-convert/README.md

 - `convert-trm`: Converts train model file contents to Wavefront OBJ models.
 - `convert-pdb`: Converts other model files to Wavefront OBJ models.
 Note the corresponding texture DAT needs to be supplied as well.
+- `convert-bg`: Converts sky dome to Wavefront OBJ models.
+Note only the first far texture is extracted.

 Other
 -----